teambit/docs/docs/resources/migration.md

 ### Versioning

 Versioning workflow works just the same.
-Use `bbit tag` to version your component and set them to be exported.
+Use `bbit tag --all` to version your components and set them to be exported.

 ### Exporting